League

 Penalties

-- —TIME PENALTY: If an athlete does not report to the table before the game clock reads 0:00, their team receives a 1-point penalty.
+| Time Penalty | If an athlete does not report to the table before the game clock reads 0:00, their team receives a 1-point penalty. |

-- —FLAGRANT FOULS: Unsportsmanlike conduct (arguing with the ref, aggressive actions after the match) results in a 5-point team penalty and possible ejection.
-These are at the Head Referee's discretion and will always be reviewed by the league.
+| Flagrant Foul | Unsportsmanlike conduct (arguing with the referee, aggressive actions after the match) carries a 5-point team penalty and possible ejection, at the Head Referee's discretion.
+Always reviewed by the league. |

 Season Format & Playoffs